jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/README - USAGE.txt

 Use the command exportScmWorkspace to export a repository workspace and its data into a folder.

 Example run:
-SCMTools -command exportScmWorkspace -url "https://clm.example.com:9443/ccm/" -user myadmin -password ****** -workspaceConnection "Debs JKE Banking Integration Stream Workspace" -outputFolder "C:\Temp\ScmExport"
+SCMUtils -command exportScmWorkspace -url "https://clm.example.com:9443/ccm/" -user myadmin -password ****** -workspaceConnection "Debs JKE Banking Integration Stream Workspace" -outputFolder "C:\Temp\ScmExport"

 The command connects to the repository workspace and writes the structural information and the component content to the output folder.
 The output folder will contain